Few-shot Action Recognition with Permutation-invariant Attention: Introduction

-While existing few-shot learning approaches focus on the image-level recognition, very few papers address video-based few-shot learning.
-As annotating large video datasets is prohibitive, this makes the problem we study particularly useful.
-For example, so far the largest action recognition dataset, namely {\em Kinetics}, consists of 300,000 video clips, each clip contains hundreds of frames, thus actual frame counts exceed the large-scale image classification datasets such as ImageNet and Places205.
-Yet, the state-of-the-art performance of action recognition is far from satisfactory.
+However, very few papers address video-based few-shot learning.
+As annotating large video datasets is prohibitive, this makes the problem we study particularly valuable.
+While results are far from satisfactory on {\em Kinetics} \cite{i3d_net}, the largest action recognition dataset, its size of 300,000 video clips with hundreds of frames each exceeds the size of large-scale image ImageNet \cite{ILSVRC15} and Places205 \cite{places_dataset} datasets.

-There exist (though very limited) works of few-shot learning for action recognition \cite{mishra2018generative,xu2018dense,guo2018neural,Zhu_2018_ECCV}.
-Most of them focus on the aspect of network design, but without in-depth analysis of various aspects of the specific video domain.
-Two key aspects are important in few-shot action recognition: i) how to temporally and spatially localize actions of interest in a video with limited number of training samples to effectively suppress the negative influence of temporal and spatial background noises and improve the classification accuracy. ii) how to alleviate the domain shift and overcome overfittng when only a few samples are available for novel classes.

-To address these two problems, we propose an improved self-supervised attention mechanism for few-shot action recognition, which simultaneously uses attention modules to localize the actions to improve the accuracy, and feeds numbers of augmented clips into the network with self-supervised loss to enrich training data patterns and improve robustness of model.
-Figure \ref{fig:demo} illustrates our idea.
-Firstly, we impose spatial and temporal attention mechanisms in feature space to detect the frames of interest and regions of interest for action relation learning, thus highlighting the key information and discarding noisy/uninformative background information.
-Secondly, we apply extensively augmentations on action clips and train a self-supervised discriminator to recognize the augmentation patterns.
-By providing plentiful patterns of action videos to the network, we can effectively improve the robustness of our few-shot model and reduce its uncertainty.

-Furthermore, we apply self-supervision to encourage the attention maps to be robust and consistent in the sense that a robust attention mechanism should be invariant to both temporal and spatial augmentations so that the important spatial/temporal regions matching between augmented and original video pairs could be consistently identified by the attention mechanism irrespective of their actual spatial/temporal locations.
-However, using a vanilla attention mechanisms without any designated loss cannot guarantee this important property.
-Therefore, we propose to use self-supervision, where various augmentations are introduced with the goal of attention identifying regions of interest in both augmented and the original clips, while the loss is tasked with unrolling the augmentation itself and minimising the discrepancy between the attention maps.

-Our contributions are as follows: {\roman{enumi}.} \begin{enumerate}[leftmargin=0.6cm] \item We propose an effective and novel pipeline for few-shot action recognition equipped with temporal and spatial attention modules which localize actions and remove suppress an uninformative/noisy background information. \item We propose to use temporal and spatial self-supervision for the few-shot action recognition e. g., rotation, spatial and temporal jigsaws, with the goal of improving the model robustness and reduction of overfitting. \item We are the first to propose the improved self-supervised attention mechanism via the alignment of action localizing proposals from original and augmented videos with the goal of producing augmentations invariant to location of discriminative patterns. \end{enumerate}